aaronalbright/ibis-gis/README.md

 #### Parameters

 - `options <Object>`
-  - `options.name <String>`: Optionally get data for specific storm by name if it exists
+  - `options.name <String>`: Optionally get data for specific storm by name if it exists.
+Case insensitive.
   - `options.basin <String>`: Specify basin. `'at'` for Atlantic, `'ep'` for Eastern Pacific or `'cp'` for Centeral Pacific.
 (Optional, default `'at'`)
   - `options.exampleData <Boolean>`: Fetch data from the example RSS feed for testing.
 (Optional, default `false`)